0no-co/wonka/docs/api/sources.md

 `fromDomEvent` will turn a DOM event into a Wonka source, emitting the DOM events on the source whenever the DOM emits them on the passed element.

-> This source will only work in a JavaScript environment, and will be excluded
+> _Note:_ This source is only available in JavaScript environments, and will be excluded
 > when compiling natively.

 ```reason